Select Page

 Reputational Damage to Legal Professionals

-Legal professionals who rely on AI tools that hallucinate risk suffering reputational damage.
+Legal professionals who rely on AI tools that hallucinate risk suffer reputational damage.
 If an AI system provides incorrect information that is then used in legal proceedings, the lawyer’s credibility and expertise may be called into question.

 Systemic Justice Concerns